 The Bride Wore Black Leather

-This edition was published by Ace Books on January 3, 2012 in hardcover and has 310 pages.
+This urban fantasy is a hardcover edition that was published by Ace Books on January 3, 2012 and has 310 pages.

 Twelfth in the Nightside dark urban fantasy series for young adults set in “a business empire of sin and corruption, wonders and marvels…at very reasonable prices”.